-A nonprofit co-creating a healthy, inclusive and productive farm-based community with homeless families, people with disabilities and youth since 1974.
+Our mission is to co-create a healthy, inclusive and productive farm-based community with homeless families, people with disabilities and youth.

 VALUES & HISTORY